jman717/QueueObj/README.md

 * top_one - asynchronous - process only the object in the 0(zero) position of the process array.
 * bottom_one - asynchronous - process only the object in the last position of the process array.
 * sync - synchronous - process array objects in various ways: by items, by Ids as well as custom functions.
+* sync_all - synchronous - queue and process all objects by items as well as custom functions.

 Installation
 ---------